 Things to do

-Wairuna camping area has three separate and partially shady sites beside the Burdekin River.
+Wairuna camping area has 3 separate and partially shady sites beside the Burdekin River.

 The camping area is closed throughout the wet season every year from 1 December to 31 March inclusive.